 A Dutch LLC is established by a minimum of one incorporator through the execution of an Incorporation Deed before a Latin Notary.
 The Deed contains the new LLC’s constitution that is considered as company law.
 It must cover all procedures of the entity and is relevant to all operations of the newly established company.

-The Incorporation Deed includes the AoA that present the following information:
+Deed of incorporation Netherlands includes the AoA that present the following information:

 Tha Managers and Supervisors are personally liable, either to the LLC or third parties, in any of the cases listed below: